hydrargyrum/attic/README.rst

 * json2sqlite: insert JSON data in SQLite
 * json2table: pretty-print a JSON list of objects in an ASCII-art table
 * keepassxprint: dump info and passwords from a KeePassX database
+* log-snippet: parse compilation-log and show snippets of files with context
 * morse: text from/to Morse code converter, and optional beep player
 * morsehtml: HTML page with its background flashing a Morse code message
 * moversleep: move incoming files from a dir into another